demisto/content-docs/docs/tutorials/tut-design.md

 Many products are very verbose, and can potentially generate lots of alerts of different types, with different level of severity.
 Each alert could have a status (i.e. `open` or `resolved`) as well as attributes.

-SOCs analysts might be interested only in a subset of the incoming Alerts, so when they configure your integration in Cortex XSOAR, they expect to find Parameters that allow them to filter and determine what alerts are going to generate incidents or discarded.
+SOC analysts might be interested only in a subset of the incoming Alerts, so when they configure your integration in Cortex XSOAR, they expect to find Parameters that allow them to filter and determine what alerts are going to generate incidents or discarded.

 Common filters for fetching incidents are:

  - **Maximum number of incidents per fetch** (parameter name must be: *max_fetch*): it's a good practice to limit the number of incidents you retrieve every time you fetch, in order to avoid overloading XSOAR by running lots of playbooks at the same time.
 Customers should be allowed to set this value as an integration parameter.
 Recommended default is 10 to 20, with a maximum 50.

  - **Severity**: many SOCs prefer to retrieve from third party systems only incident with specific severities, and do not import the lower severity ones.
 It's a common practice to let customers choose in the integration settings the severity of the incidents they want to retrieve (either using a multi-select, or a single-select where they specify the lowest severity level they are interested in).

  - **Type**: third party products typically generate different types of alerts/events/issues/incidents.
 Often SOCs are interested only in a specific subset of types they want to handle automatically through Cortex XSOAR.
 This integration setting should allow the end users to specify what types of alerts they are interested to fetch from the third party platform.
 If the types are of finite and known cardinality, we recommend to use a multi-select here: if they are not known up-front or change over time, we suggest to use a comma separated text input, with a link in the details to your product documentation where an up-to-date list of those types is presented.

  - **First Fetch** (parameter name mist be: *first_fetch*): when customers configure the integration for the first time, they are usually interested to retrieve incidents that happened in the past.
 This common setting is used to specify how long back in time they want to go to retrieve incidents the first time.
 You can check the [HelloWorld](https://github.com/demisto/content/blob/master/Packs/HelloWorld/Integrations/HelloWorld/HelloWorld.py) integration implementation code for more details.

+If the API you are integrating with also supports a query interface using free-form text (i.e. a specific query language implemented in the product), you can also add another parameter (usually called **query**) that will give the users more freedom to generate incidents in XSOAR based on a specific query: this gives more freedom to the users and supports more advanced use cases for your integration.

 There are additional required parameters for integrations that fetch incidents: you don't need to handle  them in your code, just make sure they are correctly defined in your integration yml file.
 The updated list is [here](https://github.com/demisto/demisto-sdk/blob/f407ffe9d632c45acce0ce0587efbf8ae89d6db8/demisto_sdk/commands/common/constants.py#L942).